Sex Discrimination Procedures

 Upon receipt of an appeal, written notice will be sent to the other party.
 Both parties will have equal opportunity to submit a written statement in support of the hearing determination or challenging the outcome of the hearing determination.
 Each party will have ten (10) calendar days to submit their written statement.

-Appeals involving students will be conducted by the senior vice president for student success.
+Appeals involving students will be conducted by the vice president of student affairs.
 Appeals involving employees and/or third parties will be conducted by the vice president of business affairs.
 If the request for an appeal is granted, the vice president will review the investigative report, evidence and recording or transcript of the hearing.

-The senior vice president for student success and/or vice president of business affairs shall provide written notification of the outcome of the appeal with rationale within fourteen (14) calendar days of the established deadline for the written statements.
+The vice president of student affairs and/or vice president of business affairs shall provide written notification of the outcome of the appeal with rationale within fourteen (14) calendar days of the established deadline for the written statements.
 The written decision will be provided simultaneously to both parties.

-The decision of the senior vice president for student success and/or vice president of business affairs is final.
+The decision of the vice president of student affairs and/or vice president of business affairs is final.

-Requests for Confidentiality As a public institution, Clark State Community College cannot promise complete confidentiality.
+As a public institution, Clark State College cannot promise complete confidentiality.
 Each situation is resolved as discreetly as possible, maintaining confidentiality to the extent allowed under state and federal laws.
 There may be situations that mandate reporting.

 The College will take all necessary steps to remedy the discriminatory effects on the complainants and others.

-Clark State Community College has developed its sex discrimination policy and procedures to insure that all of its employees and students can work and learn in an environment free from sex discrimination.
+Clark State College has developed its sex discrimination policy and procedures to ensure that all of its employees and students can work and learn in an environment free from sex discrimination.
 The sex discrimination policy and procedures is available to all employees and students.